GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: INTRODUCTION

 \section{INTRODUCTION}

-Despite advances in autonomous driving technologies, fully autonomous driving is yet to be realized because of technological, commercial, and ethical limitations \cite{kettwich2021if, ilkova2017legal, wang2022ethical}.
-Therefore, teleoperation, which is the remote control of a platform by a human, is used in many fields \cite{neumeier2019teleoperation}.
-For instance, teleoperation is widely used in dangerous environments, such as military operations \cite{opiyo2021review, lichiardopol2007survey}.
-Remote military platforms should flexibly and reliably cope with sudden situations that occur from small battles or large-scale operations.
-However, these requirements cannot be easily satisfied with fully autonomous platforms \cite{cosenzo2018needs, boukhtouta2004survey}.
-Furthermore, military driving platforms should be functional in varied environments including urban roads and extremely uneven off-road \cite{cosenzo2018needs, naranjo2016autonomous}.
-These requirements render it difficult for platforms to be fully autonomous because most autonomous driving technologies assume an urban road with lanes.
-Thus, teleoperation, rather than autonomous driving, is preferred for reliable and flexible operations in various environments.
+Despite advances in autonomous driving technology, fully autonomous driving is not yet possible due to technological, commercial, and ethical limitations \cite{kettwich2021if, ilkova2017legal, wang2022ethical}.
+For instance, it is hard to utilize fully autonomous platforms in hazardous environments, such as military operations, where remote platforms must be adjustable and reliable to respond to emergencies in small or large-scale operations \cite{cosenzo2018needs, boukhtouta2004survey} Furthermore, fully autonomous platforms cannot satisfy the military's need for adaptability to urban roads and rugged terrains because most autonomous driving methods presume an urban road with lanes \cite{cosenzo2018needs, naranjo2016autonomous}.
+Therefore, teleoperation, the remote control of a platform by a human, is preferred for adjustable and reliable operations in various environments \cite{neumeier2019teleoperation, opiyo2021review, lichiardopol2007survey}.

+Meanwhile, the user must undertake costly, time-consuming training since teleoperation performance relies on the user's skill level \cite{zheng2020evaluation,chen2007human}.
+Without training, unskilled drivers {are often unable to complete teleoperated tasks owing} to unstable driving\cite{park2021design, opiyo2021review}. {Unstable driving refers to driving that dramatically varies the platform's state in response to changes in the local environment, such as the emergence of obstacles or a curve\cite{opiyo2021review}.} This issue is exacerbated in challenging and unusual conditions, such as off-road, where teleoperation is predominantly used \cite{diaz2021monitoring, illing2021combining}.
+To overcome this issue, teleoperation-facilitating driver assistance systems have been developed.

+Hacinecipoglu {\em et al.} \cite{hacinecipoglu2013evaluation} introduced haptic feedback based on an obstacle avoidance algorithm to enhance situational awareness during teleoperated driving.
+Hosseini and Lienkamp \cite{hosseini2016enhancing} proposed a mixed reality interface with a head-mounted display to visualize platform surroundings using sensor data.
+Although prior literature has shown that teleoperation performance has improved, most studies have only focused on enhancing situational awareness and not assisting driver control input.
+In other words, it may help skilled drivers by enhancing situational awareness of the drivers; however, {unskilled drivers have difficulty with teleoperation because they cannot effectively utilize the information from the situation.} To sum up, even though approaches centered on situational awareness have been developed, it remains time-consuming to train unskilled drivers.